 14 Great LGBTQ+ Children’s Books for Babies, Toddlers and Preschoolers

 Children’s books are like windows and mirrors: windows in that they help us understand others, and mirrors in that they help us understand ourselves.
 Which is why stories featuring LGBTQ+ families, identities and expressions are vital for the next generation to create a world where everyone belongs.
 When young kids see diversity authentically celebrated in their books, we’re one step closer to removing stigma and making space for all families.
-Below, the team at Little Feminist, a children’s book subscription service focusing on diversity and gender equality, put together our top picks for LGBTQ+ children’s books that families with kiddos of all ages—from babies to bigger kids—can enjoy together.
+Below, our team at Little Feminist, a children’s book subscription service focusing on diversity and gender equality, put together our top picks for LGBTQ+ children’s books that families with kiddos of all ages—from babies to bigger kids—can enjoy together.

 Love Makes A Family